Dinner Party (The Office): Plot

-In the kitchen, Jan quietly confronts Pam with a false assumption that Michael and Pam had once dated, while Michael attempts to get Jim and Andy to invest in Jan's candle-making business for "only $10,000".
+In the kitchen, Jan quietly confronts Pam with a false assumption that Michael and Pam once dated, while Michael attempts to get Jim and Andy to invest in Jan's candle-making business for "only $10,000".
 Jim's attempt to escape the party with Pam by pretending his apartment has flooded is unsuccessful.
-Dwight arrives, uninvited, with his own food, wine glasses and his former babysitter (Beth Grant) as his date.
-(Dwight describes the relationship as "purely carnal".)
+Dwight arrives, uninvited, with his own food, wine glasses and his former babysitter as his date (Dwight describes the relationship as "purely carnal").
 The feud between Michael and Jan escalates, culminating in Jan's destruction of the $200 television using one of Michael's beloved Dundie Awards.
 The police arrive, responding to a call about a disturbance; despite Jan becoming remorseful, Michael agrees to spend the night with Dwight under the advice of the officers.
-Jim and Pam share a warm moment together eating take-out food in their car, repeatedly calling each other "babe" in a mockery of Michael and Jan; Jim also puts on Hunter's CD, which he stole from the condo.
+Jim and Pam eat take-out food in their car, repeatedly calling each other "babe" in a mockery of Michael and Jan; Jim also puts on Hunter's CD, which he stole from the condo.
 In Andy's car, Andy attempts to flirt with Angela by leaning in and tasting her ice cream cone; she responds coldly by smashing the ice cream on the outside of the door.
-Jan is then seen trying to fix the broken Dundie Award.
+Jan tries to fix the broken Dundie Award, to no avail.

 Production

 Background

-The episode was the first original episode of The Office to be broadcast since the episode "The Deposition" on November 15, 2007, due to the effects of the 2007–2008 Writers Guild of America strike.
+The episode was the first original episode of The Office to be broadcast since the episode "The Deposition" on November 15, 2007, due to the effects of the 2007–08 Writers Guild of America strike.
 The Writers Guild of America (WGA) went on strike at 12:01 am Eastern Standard Time on November 5, 2007.
 Filming of The Office immediately halted on that date, as Steve Carell, who is a member of the WGA, refused to cross WGA picket lines.
 Members of Writers Guild of America, East and Writers Guild of America, West voted to end the 100-day strike on February 12, 2008.
 Writers were allowed to return to work on the same day.
 The WGA allowed for show runners to return to work on February 11, in preparation for the conclusion of the strike.
 The show runner for The Office, executive producer Greg Daniels, returned on February 11, while the show's writers returned to work on February 13.
-If not for the writers' strike, this episode would have completed filming successfully during the week of November 5, 2007.
+If not for the writers' strike, this episode would have completed filming during the week of November 5, 2007.